A functional aid is an individual hand or arm tool that makes it easier for you to perform a specific activity (e.g. eating, cycling, etc.).

 Make an appointment over the phone or send us a message!

 Personal functional aids are used to treat amputations or congenital deformities in the upper extremities.
 Primarily, they fulfil the purpose of a functional tool that is intended to perform a frequently recurring activity.
-The aim of these special aids is to enable a desired everyday function, such as eating, cycling or writing.
-In principle, we can build every conceivable aid according
+The aim of these special aids is to enable a desired function, such as eating or writing, but also playing an instrument or practicing a sport.

-For little Vincent, a great wish has been fulfilled: Although he lacks both forearms, thanks to his new steering aid, he can finally ride a training bike!
+For little Vincent, a great wish has been fulfilled: Although he lacks both forearms, thanks to his new steering aid, he can finally ride a balance bike!

 An eating aid offers the option of holding utensils such as a fork or spoon.
 The use of a universal adapter means that different utensils can be used and easily exchanged.